 Again, taking your raffle online will net a much larger profit and keep everything well organized.
 DoJiggy can help!

-Create and Sell Cheerleaders Calendars
+Create and Sell Cheerleaders’ Calendars

 Host a Community Yard Sale

 Spring cleaning time!
-If your cheerleading squad and their friends and family have things that they no longer need (and who doesn’t?), this could be a very successful cheerleading fundraiser.
+If your cheerleading squad and their friends and family have things they no longer need (and who doesn’t?), this could be a very successful cheerleading fundraiser.
 There’s no reason to keep items in storage or junking up your basement and garage.
-Instead, donate them to a cheerleaders’ yard sale.
+Instead, donate them to a cheerleader’s rummage sale.
 Selling them off that way could make plenty of money to add to the cheer fund.
 Read more on how to run a yard sale fundraiser.

 Put on a Dog Wash

-Offer Summer Cheer Clinics
+Offer Summer Cheer Clinics for Little Cheerleaders

-Host a Cheer Squad Flag Football Game
+Run a Cheer Squad Flag Football Game

-Hold a Good Old Bake Sale
+Hold a Classic Bake Sale

 Ready to Fundraise?